 Unique Video Interview with Neil Armstrong

 49:53 video Amidst the current enormous media coverage of the 50th anniversary of what is probably the most well known flight test activity, the Moon landing, this rare personal interview with Neil Armstrong on or about 24 May 2012 stands out as probably the most detailed and revealing of all.
 With his relatively sudden death just three months later after heart bypass surgery, this was his last such recorded interview.
-Bob Richardson, who watched the first moonwalk on his portable TV in the ARDU crewroom with all the test pilots and many others there at the time, has never forgotten the wonder of that historic occasion.
+Club member Bob Richardson, who watched the first moonwalk on his portable TV in the ARDU crewroom with all the test pilots and many others there at the time, has never forgotten the wonder of that historic occasion.
 He regards this interview as the best record available of this remarkable test pilot and role model to the profession.

 Warbirds Downunder 2018 video